charlie-foxtrot/RTLSDR-Airband/README.md

  * make install
  * Edit configuration file - see chapter "Configuring".
  * You need to run the program with root privileges (eg. sudo /usr/local/bin/rtl_airband)
+ * If you wish to start the program automatically at boot, you can use example startup scripts from init.d/ subdirectory.
+Example for Debian:

+	sudo cp init.d/rtl_airband-debian.sh /etc/init.d/rtl_airband
+	sudo chmod 755 /etc/init.d/rtl_airband
+	sudo update-rc.d rtl_airband default

 Configuring
 --------------------